Wave Pool: Superfluid Community Hackathon

-The Superfluid Wave Pool is our never-ending monthly community hackathon, where web3 builders create Superfluid-powered projects to hone their skills and compete for thousands of dollars in prizes.
+The Superfluid Wave Pool is our never-ending community hackathon, where web3 builders create Superfluid-powered projects to hone their skills and compete for thousands of dollars in prizes.
+No signup is required, join our discord and tell us what you are building in the Wave Pool chat channel.

 How to Join the Wave Pool